How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Rubber Band Method:

-• Place a wide rubber band flat across the top of the stripped screw.
+• Place a wide rubber band over the stripped screw head.

 Screw Extractor Usage:

-• Choose a screw extractor that fits tightly into the stripped head.
+• Select a screw extractor that fits snugly into the stripped head.

-• Tap it in with a hammer if needed and turn counterclockwise using a wrench or drill.
+• Tap it in with a hammer if necessary, then turn it counterclockwise with a wrench or drill.

 Larger Screwdriver:

-• Select a screwdriver that is one size larger than the original one for the screw.
+• Use a screwdriver that is slightly larger than the original.

 Rotary Tool Application:

-• Carefully use a rotary tool with a cutting disc to cut a new slot into the head of the screw.
+• Utilize a rotary tool with a cutting disc to create a new slot in the screw head.

 • Insert a flathead screwdriver into the new slot and apply pressure while turning.